Suwayomi/Suwayomi-Server/README.md

 **Note:** Keep in mind that Tachidesk is alpha software and can break rarely and/or with each update, so you may have to delete your data to fix it.
 See [General troubleshooting](#general-troubleshooting) and [Support and help](#support-and-help) if it happens.

-Anyways, for more info checkout [finished milestone #1](https://github.com/Suwayomi/Tachidesk/issues/2) and [milestone #2](https://github.com/Suwayomi/Tachidesk/projects/1) to see what's implemented in more detail.

 ## Downloading and Running the app
 ### All Operating Systems
 You should have The Java Runtime Environment(JRE) 8 or newer and a modern browser installed(get assitance from Google search!).
 Also an internet connection is required as almost everything this app does is downloading stuff.